diwangs/tempus/README.md

     - Link delay

 ## Bounded Reachability
-Given network properties compute the probability of a a packet from node `X` reaching node `Y` in under `T` time unit
+Given network properties, compute the probability of a packet from node `X` reaching node `Y` in under `T` time unit

 ## How To Run
 - Download UPPAAL